dddddjent/System-Recovery/references/ArchInstall.md

 It seems like arch needs to be booted in grub mod in ventoy

+- Beware of the format&GPT of the iso section
+- Only ntfs/fat32 can be boot in UEFI, and fat32 can't accept files larger than 4GB

 ### 1.3 Connect to the network

 It only provides iwctl by default <br/>